linusg/la-capitaine-android/README.md

 ## To Do

-Currently, since icon files are rendered and saved per activity, there might be duplicates.
+- Currently, since icon files are rendered and saved per activity, there might be duplicates.
+- Use a more human-friendly and compact file format for the icon list than JSON.
+  Support for comments would be super useful as well.

 ## Authors